StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 Follow the steps below to complete a full install:

 1. Download the manual installation zip file and extract it.
-This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.
+This is included in the AWS StackPack and can be accessed at the link provided in Rancher Observability after you install the AWS StackPack.
-2. Make sure the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by StackState.
+2. Make sure the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by Rancher Observability.
    * For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).
 3. From the command line, run the command: